 Funded by the Bill & Melinda Gates Foundation, the initiative aims to improve the collection and use of high-quality routine information in the health sector, contributing to improved quality, efficiency, and availability of primary health and nutrition services at all levels of the health system.
 DUP will conduct national-scale activities over five years in both urban and rural settings.

-The project seeks to reform the information system architecture and build local capacity in governance, data management, and information use by supporting the government’s plans and working in partnership with the FMOH to identify, introduce, and scale the most effective HIS solutions.
+The project seeks to reform the information system architecture and build local capacity in governance, data management, and information use by supporting the government’s plans and working in partnership with the MOH to identify, introduce, and scale the most effective HIS solutions.

 DUP is guided by four principles:

 - Inclusive and collaborative engagement with a range of stakeholders inside the MOH and among the development partners and other non-health players in the country.

 - Promotion of country ownership of and accountability for the national HIS to ensure sustainability.